 Test, Measure, and Iterate for Continuous Improvement

-Start by treating experiments as a product: define the outcome first, pick the smallest viable change that could move that metric, and design tests so results inform the next move.
+Start by treating experiments like a product.
+Define the outcome first.
+Choose the smallest change that could affect that metric, and design tests so results guide the next steps.
 Channel-specific KPIs drive what “moving the needle” looks like — email needs opens and conversions, paid social needs CTR and CPA, on-site personalization needs conversion rate and revenue per visitor.
-Design experiments so they answer one question at a time; conflate too many variables and decisions become noisy.

 Metrics, KPIs, and experiment design

-“`text Basic sample-size formula (approx): n ≈ (Zα/2 + Zβ)^2 * (p1(1-p1)+p2(1-p2)) / (p1-p2)^2 “`
+Basic sample-size formula (approx): n ≈ (Zα/2 + Zβ)^2 (p1(1-p1)+p2(1-p2)) / (p1-p2)^2

 Scale safely: rollout strategies and governance